AnnaKu32/thm-rooms/Investigating-Windows/README.md

 <span style="line-height:0.5;">&nbsp;</span>

 ### What was the extension name of the shell uploaded via the servers website?
-Go to Local Disk(C:) > inetpub > wwwrootv
+Go to Local Disk (C:) > inetpub > wwwrootv

 ![image](https://github.com/user-attachments/assets/595859fe-bdaf-405c-ad86-6416eb821459)

 `C:\inetpub` is the default directory used by Microsoft’s Internet Information Services (IIS), which is the Windows web server.
-You can check for web hosted content, logs, or potentially scripts placed by an attacker.
+You can check for web-hosted content, logs, or potentially scripts placed by an attacker.

 <pre>.jsp</pre>